Mach Principle and a new theory of gravitation: Logical description of the theory

 The inertial mass of the particle $\times$ acceleration of the mass = passive gravitational mass $\times$ strength of the gravitational field at the place

-Then considering the inertial mass to be equal to the passive gravitational mass the conclusion was that in a small region of space-time it is not possible to distinguish between the acceleration and the gravitational field.
-This makes the statement of the Einstein's Equivalence principle.
-Next for deriving the general theory of relativity, he had shown how the acceleration can be realized by the curvature of space-time.
-The following experiment could be considered to show that the acceleration can be described by the space-time curvature.
+Considering the inertial mass to be equal to the passive gravitational mass the conclusion was that in a small region of space-time it is not possible to distinguish between the acceleration and the gravitational field, which is Einstein's Equivalence principle.
+Next for deriving the general theory of relativity, showed the acceleration can be related with the curvature of space-time.
+This is shown using the following thought experiment.